5 Scoring of Tasks

 • Define Hit-Conditions, that evaluate to true if the required conditions are fulfilled (see section 5.3.2.
 Order the Hit-conditions and add a default condition with the hit-syntax true as last condition.
 This will ensure that each class has one active hit (see section 5.3.3).
 For a usual workflow Miss-conditions are not needed, neither are Weights.

-• Extract string information using the resultText()-operator, if necessary.
-While hits are as values of categorical variables, the Result-Text can be used to capture numerical or text responses.
+• Extract string information using the result_text()-operator, if necessary.
+While hits serve as values of categorical variables, the Result-Text can be used to capture numerical or text responses.

 • Assign hits to classes.
 Classes fulfill the function of variables in the scoring of CBA ItemBuilder projects.
 Besides the unique name of the class (variable name), a description of the class can be entered in the Class Comment (variable description).